SMSpp-Project/BranchAndXSolver/README.md

 # BranchAndXSolver

-BranchAndXSolver class, which implements the Solver interface within the SMS++ framework.
+BranchAndXSolver class, which implements the Solver interface for a Relaxation-Agnostic Branch and X Solver within the SMS++ framework.

 ## Getting started